 The genus Chen was recently lumped with genus Anser based on genetic studies (Chesser et al 2017).

-As with Snow Goose, two color morphs occur in Ross’s Goose.
+As with Snow Goose, two color morphs occur in Ross’s Goose, although the blue form is thought to have been derived from hybridization with blue morph Snow Goose and subsequent assortative mating that over many generations can result in phenotypes that appear to be “pure” blue morph Ross’s Geese; there is no evidence for existence of a “blue gene” in Ross’s Goose (Weckstein et al 2002, Jonsson et al 2020).
 McLandress and McLandress (1979) first reported blue morph birds; they found three among 38,825 Ross’s Geese in California.
 As well as these three “pure” blue morph Ross’s Geese, McLandress and McLandress (1979) found putative hybrid blue morph birds that possessed characters intermediate between Ross’s Goose and Snow Goose.
 Numbers of both “pure” and hybrid blue morph Ross’s Geese would be expected in increase, especially eastward, as Ross’s and blue morph Snow Geese increasingly come into contact in the breeding range (Johnsgard 2014).
 Putative hybrids are likely to result from matings of blue morph Snow Geese and Ross’s Geese, whether white or blue morph, as the blue plumage coloration is controlled by a dominant gene (Johnsgard 2014, Cooke and Cooch 1968).

 There are eight Nebraska reports of blue morph Ross’s Geese involving at least 12 birds, but only one of a blue morph hybrid.
 This suggests that hybrids, which might be expected to be more common than “pure” Ross’s Geese, are under-reported.
 The lone hybrid report was of one in Kearney Co 7 Mar 2015.
 Reports of blue morph Ross’s Geese are in late winter, 26 Feb-21 Mar: one was in Stanton Co 26 Feb 1998, one was photographed at Harvard WPA, Clay Co 26 Feb 2007, one was photographed near Kearney 5 Mar 2009 (Brogie 2009), one was photographed in central Nebraska 17 Mar 2017, three were in a pure flock of 50+ Ross’s Geese in Hall Co 18 Mar 2000, a single bird was near Pierce, Pierce Co 19 Mar 1994 (Gubanyi 1996), and “a few” were in a Ross’s Goose flock at Cochran Lake, Scotts Bluff Co, 21 Mar 2001.

-Changes since 2000: This species has increased from a population of only 5000-6000 as recently as the 1930s to more than 1.1 million in 2005 (Jonsson et al 2013, Baldassare 2014).
+Changes since 2000: This species has increased from a population of only 5000-6000 as recently as the 1930s to more than 1.1 million in 2005 and >2 million in 2007 (Jonsson et al 2020, Baldassare 2014).
 Nebraska occurrence has reflected this increase, with increasing numbers observed; temporal occurrence is now similar to Snow Goose, including increasing winter and summer records.

 Johnsgard (2012) estimated that some 2% of white geese migrating through Nebraska are Ross’s Geese; since the mid-continent flock of Snow Geese numbers some 4.9 million, Johnsgard (2012) estimated that some 90,000 Ross’s Geese pass through Nebraska.
 More recent estimates indicate the number of Snow Geese in the mid-continent may be 2-4 times greater than 4.9 million (Mark Vrtiska, NGPC, personal communication).
 Thus, the estimated number of Ross’s Geese migrating through Nebraska would be proportionally higher as well.